ashikalishaik/I-am-a-Junior-Man/project_02_time_series_forecasting/README.md

 ### Variability
 The amplitude of fluctuations increases over time, suggesting multiplicative seasonality rather than additive.
 This has implications for model selection and data transformation.

+## Time Series Decomposition

+The decomposition separates the observed series into trend, seasonal, and residual components.

+- The trend component confirms a long-term increase in passenger demand.
+- The seasonal component shows a repeating yearly pattern, validating strong seasonality.
+- The residual component appears relatively random, suggesting that most structure is captured by trend and seasonality.

+The increasing amplitude of seasonal effects supports the use of a multiplicative model.